ArakelTheDragon/Tokens/README.md

 Our token on the minme blockchain is called [WorkTH](https://www.mintme.com/token/WorkTH).

+You can monitor the results from your mining on https://sa.free.bg/stats.txt

 # Creating BEP20-Token
 Creating BEP-20 token on bnb chain, using Remix IDE (Solidity ^0.8.14) NVM Paris